Who Else Wants an Electric Scooter Lock That Really Works?

 Pros

-• Lighter than chain lock
+• Lighter than a chain lock

-• Cheaper than chain lock
+• Cheaper than a chain lock

 • Difficult to cut